armin-reichert/pacman/README.md

 The game gets most of its entertainment factor from the diversity of attack behavior of the four ghosts.
-In this implementation, these differences in behavior are not realized by subclassing but by configuration.
-For each ghost state there is a behavior assigned that is used whenever the ghost is moving in that state.
+In this implementation, these differences in behavior are not realized by subclassing but by assigning a different implementation of that behavior ("strategy pattern").

 <img src="doc/pacman.png"/>

 ### Pac-Man